srokkala/TicketingSystemFrontEnd/README.md

 - Met all design requirements and used SCSS files for styling

  ## Installation and Running
- 1. Change into the working directory and run `npm install` to install all dependecies including my library
+ 1. Change into the working directory and run `npm install` to install all dependecies
  2. Run `npm start` and navigate your web browser to `localhost:3000`